larryhastings/drafty/README.md

 generator function that makes it easy to create an iterator that returns successive luid values, assembled from a readable text string and a monotonically increasing number.
-This was a boon during debugging; instead of a message associatedw with a conventional GUID--a meaningless string of 32 hex digits with some dashes--our "luids" communicated information about the object with which they were associated,
+This was a boon during debugging; instead of a message associated with a conventional GUID--a meaningless string of 32 hex digits with some dashes--our "luids" communicated information about the object with which they were associated,